Quantile Spectral Beta: A Tale of Tail Risks, Investment Horizons, and Asset Prices

 The main contribution of this paper is threefold.
-First, based on the frequency decomposition of covariance between indicator functions, we define the \textit{quantile spectral beta} of an asset capturing tail-specific as well as frequency-specific risks and corresponding ways of measuring the beta.
-The newly defined notion of beta can be viewed as disaggregation of a classical beta to a frequency-, and tail- specific beta.
-With this notion, we examine how extreme market risks are priced in the cross-section of asset returns at various horizons.
+First, based on the frequency decomposition of covariance between indicator functions, we define the \textit{quantile spectral beta} of an asset capturing frequency-specific tail risks and corresponding ways of measuring the beta.
+The newly defined notion of a beta can be viewed as a disaggregation of a classical beta to a frequency- and tail-specific beta.
+With this notion, we describe how extreme market risks are priced in the cross-section of asset returns at various horizons.